robinhooda/Canvas-Game/README.md

 # The Bouncing Ball
-A web application for Bouncing Ball game where you will be breaking all the bricks by our ball without letting the ball touch the ground in the game.
+A web application for Bouncing Ball game where you will be breaking all the bricks by our ball without letting it touch the ground.
 # Technologies
 ## HTML5 Canvas, CSS, Bootstrap 4, ES6 Concepts.